-It's theorized that kratom may promote hypothyroidism in some people.
+It's theorized that mitragynine may promote hypothyroidism in some people.

-In this case study, a 25 year old man developed liver problems after 2 weeks of use.
-He started out taking 1-2 teaspoons per day and later increased the amount to 4-6 teaspoons per day (about 14-21 grams a day).
-It was 5 days after he stopped taking kratom that he started having symptoms.
+- A 25-year-old man developed liver problems after 2 weeks of use.
+He started out taking 1-2 teaspoons or kratom powder per day and later increased the amount to 4-6 teaspoons per day (about 14-21 grams a day).
+It was 5 days after he stopped taking mitragynine that he started having symptoms.

-This case report reviews that death of a 17 year old man who had a history of drug abuse.
+- This report reviews the death of a 17 year old man who had a history of drug abuse.
 The autopsy noted he also had taken over the counter cold medications and sleeping pills too.

-In another report, a 43 year old man was using kratom to help him get off opiate pain medications.
-Since he did not experience any significant alertness from kratom, he decided to combine it with a drug called modafinil , which is used to improve wakefulness.
+- A 43-year-old man started using kratom to help him get off opiate pain medications.
+Since he did not experience any significant alertness from kratom, he decided to combine it with a drug called modafinil, which is used to improve wakefulness.
 As a side note, this particular man was spending $15,000 a year on kratom.
-As is reported in this Scientific America report, he suffered only a runny nose after he stopped taking kratom.
+As is reported in Scientific American, he suffered only a runny nose after he stopped taking kratom.

-This case report mentions a possible association between kratom addiction and the development of hypothyroidism.
+- This report mentions a possible association between kratom addiction and the development of hypothyroidism.

-In this case report a 44 year old man developed withdrawal symptoms after halting his use of the product.
-His symptoms included anxiety, restlessness, tremor, sweating and cravings for kratom.
+- In this report, a 44-year-old man developed withdrawal symptoms after halting his use of the product.
+His symptoms included anxiety, restlessness, tremor, sweating, and cravings for kratom.

-One human study noted tongue numbness with kratom.
+One human study noted tongue numbness with mitragynine.
 This same study reported that blood pressures and heart rates appeared to increase about 8 hours after ingestion.

-In a 2017 review of kratom clinical studies titled Biochemical Benefits, Diagnosis, and Clinical Risks Evaluation of Kratom, the researchers noted that while there may be some benefits of kratom, they went on to say:
+In a 2017 review of mitragynine clinical studies titled Biochemical Benefits, Diagnosis, and Clinical Risks Evaluation of Kratom, researchers noted that while there may be some benefits of kratom, they went on to say: